Type 2 Diabetes Mellitus & Diet

 When eating carbohydrates, choose low glycemic food options such as fruits, vegetables, legumes, minimally processed whole grains, and nuts.
 Those will help control blood sugar levels and also promote

-Make it a habit to eat beans, chickpeas, lentils, and split peas, as pulses help keep blood sugar
+Make it a habit to eat beans, chickpeas, lentils, and split peas, as pulses help keep blood sugar levels stable.

 For more details on how to implement a whole food, plant-based diet, have a look at our brochure.